namberino/nimble/README.md

 # NIMBLE: Nam's Interpreted Modular Basic Language Engine

-This is a super simple interpreter for my NIMBLE programming language
+This is the source code for my NIMBLE programming language's interpreter

 For documentation on the language, visit the [doc](doc/) directory